frakture/frakture-docs/docs/overview.md

-# Frakture's Level 1 Services
+# Overview

+Frakture's fleet of bots automates handling of your digital data, simultaneously freeing up your staff's time and expanding your analytical capacity so that your whole team can do a lot more with a lot less sweat.

+The Frakture product deploys in escalating levels, all comprising mutually complementary features that operate out of a [data warehouse](delivery/warehouse) where all your various systems' outputs can be combined and coordinated.
+(We'll use your warehouse if you've got one already, or we'll deploy a warehouse for you if you don't.)

+* **Level 1**
-Frakture's Level 1 get you started with the benefits of data automation and standardization, with daily refreshes of your organization's lifeblood data.
+[Level 1](level1/level1_intro) gets you started with the benefits of data automation and standardization, with daily refreshes of your organization's lifeblood data.
 You can think of it as immediate tactical support: let bots take over the tedious spadework of refreshing data reports.
-You and your staff have better things to do!

-Specifically, Level 1 comprises two related features:

-* **Scheduled loading of data** from source systems (including dozens of CRMs, message platforms, social media, and more) into your warehouse where it's right at your fingertips.
-For each system, Frakture's bots will load any or all of
-  * *People* (constituents, members, donors, or supporters on your list)
-  * *Transactions* (financial gifts and payments)
-  * *Messages* (Frakture's catch-all term for the emails, ads, and social media posts you send, each with all their platform-specific performance metrics)

-* **Standardization of that data** into Frakture's modular, machinable data formats so that it's easily reported and compared across all your channels.
+* **Level 2**
+At Level 2 the bots go to work automating analysis on the data they load into the warehouse.
+You'll get deeper dive reporting into campaigns and content, like omnichannel source code-based attribution connecting your transactions (on all platforms) to your ads, emails, and other messaging (on all platforms)

+* **Level 3**
+Level 3 brings strategic reporting to guide executives with long-term decisions, like lifetime donor value.

+Ready to level up your digital game?
+The best part of all is that it's surprisingly easy to [get started](startup/general).